What is Sleep Apnea?

 What happens when sleep apnea is left untreated?

-Sleep apnea must not be left untreated, as it can lead to serious cardiovascular effects on the body, diabetes, and even death.
+It can lead to serious cardiovascular effects on the body, diabetes, and even death.
 As you fall asleep and stop breathing, the oxygen level in your body decreases and carbon dioxide builds up.
 This high concentration of carbon dioxide is detected by chemoreceptors in the bloodstream.
 The brain is then signaled to wake you up and to breath.
 When this happens your heart rate speeds up placing a tremendous load on your heart, increasing your likelihood for heart attack, stroke, and cardiovascular disease.
 Even without the cardiovascular problems, sleep apnea affects a person’s performance during the day and can lead to automobile accidents.

-Sleep apnea can be treated in several ways.
 Minor treatments can be as simple as sleeping on your side, rather than your back.
 For some patients, removing the tonsils can treat sleep apnea.
 Treatment for those with moderate to severe cases of sleep apnea, can be continuous positive airway pressure (CPAP).
 CPAP treatment includes patients wearing a mask hooked up to a machine that delivers a continuous flow of air into the nose.
 CPAP treatment can be very beneficial.
 Unfortunately, CPAP use is only 50% effective due to compliance.
 Another alternative is oral appliance therapy (OAT).
 At New Smiles, we can manufacture an OAT dental device that keeps your airway open during sleep to treat mild to moderate obstructive sleep apnea.

 Schedule A Consultation